Menithal/Blender-Metaverse-Addon/README.md

 ### 2.0.1
 - Added some sculpting tools to quickly add 0.05 and reduce 0.05 resolution prior to remesh
-- Moved UI components around for more easier maintenance.
+- Moved compartmentalized components around for more easier maintenance in the future.
+- README improvements

 ### 2.0
 - `hifi_tools` is now `metaverse_tools`